Boris998/levelup-credit-card/README.md

 ## Available Scripts

-In the project directory terminal, you can run:
+In the IDE's terminal, you can run:

 ### `mvn clean install`